claudiahalip/claudiahalip.github.io/_posts/2020-05-31-a_good_plan_is_a_good_project.markdown

  Beside that I knew that I might need to build a few classes, use all my knowledge I learned  on the past two weeks about variables, strings, array, hashes etc but I didn’t know how to start.

+ Thinking and thinking I realized that my problem was that I didn't know what I wanted from my CLI application.I started by writing down few lines: